Talhaayubkhan/netflixGPT/README.md

 - **Get Movie Suggestions** – Describe a movie concept, and Gemini API will provide recommendations.
 - **Browse Movie Sections** – Movies are displayed in categorized sections with dynamic background videos.
 - **Explore Movie Details** – Click on any movie card to view its synopsis, cast, rating, and more.
+- **Multi-Language Support** – Switch languages to see the search input and button text adapt dynamically.
+- **User Authentication** – Sign in and sign out securely using Firebase authentication.

 ---